 QD 23: Home Garden Irrigation (FULL)

 Rebecca Long, Agriculture and Food System Professional, UMaine Extension Oxford County, and Pamela Hargest, Horticulture Professional, UMaine Extension Cumberland County

 In this “how to” session, the presenters will review the basics of drip irrigation components, from design to installation, maintenance, and management.
 Participants will leave with the information they need to install their own home system.

-QD 24: Flora for Fauna: Engaging with Wild Plants
+QD 24: Flora for Fauna: Engaging with Wild Plants (FULL)

 Arthur Haines, Botanical Researcher, Director of the Delta Institute of Natural History, Canton, ME

 Explore the human need to interact with wild plants to prevent their loss and concurrently promote human health.
 Discover fascinating facts about the nutritional superiority of wild plants and their role in protecting humans from chronic disease.
 Learn eco-conscientious harvesting practices and much more.